Livia Medullina: Biography

-Cultural depictions
+Literary depiction

 In Robert Graves' novel I, Claudius, Medullina Camilla is depicted as an early love of Claudius, who is able to look past his infirmities.
 Against Livia Drusilla's wishes, Claudius is permitted to marry Medullina by Germanicus and Augustus.
 However, Claudius is robbed of happiness on the day of the engagement as Medullina Camilla is assassinated, purportedly for an unrelated vendetta against Medullina's uncle.